1mi0/CoinSystem/README.md

 ### Sql Part
-Info: Getting and Saving things into DB
+Info: Getting and Saving things into DB^n
-Working: mi0
+Working: mi0^n
 To Do:
 #### Sql Initialization
 #### Reading All the Ranks